Display per year | Updated October 2022

 This paper describes a mobile augmented reality system intended for in situ reconstructions of archaeological sites, The evolution of the system from proof of concept to something approaching a satisfactory ergonomic design is described, as are the various approaches to achieving real-time rendering performance from the accompanying software.
 Finally, some comments are made concerning the accuracy of such systems.

-P. D. Ritsos, D. J. Johnston, C. Clark, and A. F. Clark, “Mobile augmented reality archaeological reconstruction,” in 30th UNESCO Anniversary Virtual Congress: Architecture, Tourism and World Heritage, 2002.
+P. D. Ritsos, D. J. Johnston, C. Clark, and A. F. Clark, “Mobile augmented reality archaeological reconstruction,” in 30th UNESCO Anniversary Virtual Congress: Architecture, Tourism and World Heritage, Beijing, China, 2002.

 This paper describes a mobile augmented reality system, based around a wearable computer, that can be used to provide in situ tours around archæological sites.
 Ergonomic considerations, intended to make the system usable by the general public, are described.
 The accuracy of the system is assessed, as this is critical for in situ reconstructions.

 Workshop Papers (peer-reviewed)

 S. C. Edwards and P. D. Ritsos, “A Framework for Modelling Human Emotion,” in Workshop on Computational Modeling in Human-Computer Interaction, CHI Conference on Human Factors in Computing Systems (ACM CHI 2019), Glasgow, UK, 2019.

 This paper describes the design of a modular framework, for constructing models of interacting systems.
 In particular, systems that can adapt and have different objectives; we also consider that these objectives could be of an emotional/hedonistic form.
 To that end, we introduce Pask’s conversation theory, and Boyd’s thoughts on decision making under uncertainty.
 In conclusion we describe modes of studying interacting systems.